quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Application data exchanged on streams or in datagrams defers the QUIC idle timeout.
 Applications that provide their own keep-alive mechanisms will therefore keep a QUIC connection alive.
-Applications that don't provide their own keep-alive might be able to use transport-layer mechanisms (see {{Section 10.1.2 of QUIC}}, and {{resumption-v-keepalive}}).
+Applications that do not provide their own keep-alive can use transport-layer mechanisms (see {{Section 10.1.2 of QUIC}}, and {{resumption-v-keepalive}}).
 However, QUIC implementation interfaces for controlling such transport behavior can vary, affecting the robustness of such approaches.